Shopify/javascript/02 - Punctuation.md

 - [2.2](#2.2) <a name="2.2"></a> Do not use leading commas.

   > Why?
-It's ugle to look at and trailing commas are a better solution to the same problems.
+It’s ugly to look at and trailing commas are a better solution to the same problems.

   ESLint rule: [`comma-style`](http://eslint.org/docs/rules/comma-style.html)